What is Ecommerce Testing?

 Security: There are lots of hackers lurking around on the internet.
 Therefore, maintaining the security parameters and testing them can be difficult.

 Business environment: The business environment should be simulated as well by QA Specialists in terms of delivery, item tax, dispatching, and shipping cost.
 Sometimes issues related to payment also arise.

 Manual vs. Automated Testing of E commerce Site

 Testing incorporates both manual testing techniques as well as automated testing techniques.

-Both the techniques ensure a very high quality of testing.
-With automation testing some of the problems can remain unseen.
+Both techniques ensure a very high quality of testing.; With automation testing, some of the problems can remain unseen.
 There are certain drawbacks to manual testing too.

 On the other hand, testing using automation tools has very few drawbacks and the advantages are numerous.
 It is faster and it shows better & quantifiable results as compared to the process of manual testing.

 It makes sure that the incorporation of the transaction happening on an e-commerce website is taking place in a good and effective way, without creating any customer simulations.